14. Text Data

 ## 'm'

-Recall that strings are immutable.
-However, parts of strings can always be reused in conjunction with the concatenation operator:
+Strings are immutable, but parts thereof can always be reused in conjunction with the concatenation operator:

 x[:2] + "ecial"